Early Tuesday morning, a charter bus accident in Merced, Northern California killed at least 5 passengers and injured roughly 2 dozen more.

-Our charter bus accident lawyers have recovered over $750 million in settlements and verdicts for our clients over the past 7 years with many of those cases involving fatigued bus drivers, including a Greyhound driver that crashed after being allowed to drive after being suspected of having sleep apnea by a DOT medical examiner.
+Our charter bus accident lawyers have recovered over $1 Billion in settlements and verdicts for our clients over the past 7 years with many of those cases involving fatigued bus drivers, including a Greyhound driver that crashed after being allowed to drive after being suspected of having sleep apnea by a DOT medical examiner.

 If you or a loved one were injured in this preventable tragedy, do not hesitate to contact us today for a free legal consultation by calling 1-888-603-3636 or by clicking here.